 The Office of Highway Safety joins the National Highway Traffic Safety Administration to promote the "5 to Drive" campaign to give parents the tools they need to keep their teen drivers safe.
 The "5 to Drive" campaign addresses the five most dangerous and deadly behaviors for teen drivers.
 The idea behind the campaign is to give parents the words to use when they talk with their teens about the rules of the road.
 NHTSA's website, www.safercar.gov/parents, has detailed information and statistics about the five rules designed to help save the lives of teen drivers.
 The "5 to Drive" rules for parents to share with their teens are:

-- No Drinking and Driving - almost one out of five (19 percent) of the young drivers (15 to 19 years old) involved in fatal crashes had been drinking, even though they were too young to legally buy or possess alcohol.
+- No Drinking and Driving - aalmost one out of every four young drivers (15 to 19 years old) involved in fatal crashes had been drinking, even though they were too young to legally buy or possess alcohol.

 - Buckle Up.
 Every Trip.
 Every Time.
-Front Seat and Back. – 64 percent of all the young (13- to 19-year-old) passengers of teen (15- to 19-year-old) drivers who died in motor vehicle crashes in 2013 weren’t restrained.
+Front Seat and Back. – 60 percent of young drivers who died in motor vehicle crashes weren't restrained.

-- Stop Speeding Before It Stops You - In 2013, almost one-third (29 percent) of teen drivers involved in a fatal crash were speeding.
+- Stop Speeding Before It Stops You - Over half (58%) of teen drivers involved in a fatal crash were speeding.